Bira/octopus-carnival/_posts/2023-03-25-tigerclaw-barbarians.md

 Yes, as implied in the lore the Tigerclaw make use of sabertooth tigers as pets.
-Tigerblood candidates have to tame a wild tiger as part of their initiation, and I imagine they also breed and raise tigers themselves to accompany hereditary Tigerbloods.
+Tigerblood candidates have to tame a wild tiger as part of their initiation, and I imagine they also breed and raise tigers to accompany hereditary Tigerbloods.
 An encounter involving Tigerclaw members is also likely to involve these beasties.

 Sabertooth Tigers are Large Natural Beasts with the Mount keyword and Level 6 Soldiers with 72 HP.
 They have a ground speed of 8 and a climb speed of 4.
 Their